 Take Some Spa Time

-After your rigorous hike and mountain lunch, les Thermes d’Evian is the ultimate spa experience offering multiple ways to rejuvenate and relax those post hike aching bones and that full stomach.
-Whether they be medical, health or beauty related concerns, les Thermes d’Evian offers a natural way to recharge your batteries ‘from the source’ and is recognised as a legitimate option of hydrotherapy care, and well-being by France’s National Academy of Medicine.
+After your rigorous hike and mountain lunch, les Thermes d’Evian is the ultimate spa experience offering multiple ways to rejuvenate and relax those post-hike aching bones and that full stomach.
+Whether they be medical, health or beauty related concerns, les Thermes d’Evian offers a natural way to recharge your batteries ‘from the source’ and is recognized as a legitimate option of hydrotherapy care, and well-being by France’s National Academy of Medicine.

 Take in a Museum

 With no snow to entice us to the ski hills of Chamonix and Mont Blanc, we spend the afternoon at the Palais Lumière, the original Thermal Hall, an incredible example of early 20th-century spa architecture, which housed the Evian Baths from 1902 to 1984 has served as the town’s cultural and convention centre since 2006.
 We thoroughly enjoyed De la Caricature à l’affiche, highlighting the contributions of cartoonists and satirists to the history of poster art between 1850 and 1918.
 A small portion of the exhibition, on loan from Paris’ Musée Art Decorative, focused on the recent satirical and political contributions of Charlie Hebdo.
 Very powerful.